bnoffer/owncloud-sharp/README.md

 Project status
 ==============

-The library has all calls present and work is currently focussed on parsing complex OCS API responses.
-A first usable release is planned for October 1st.
+The library is currently undergoing its first testing cycle based on the unit tests.
+Release v.0.1.0 is currently still on schedule.

 Instructions
 ============